rahulkumarsingh73690/flatpickr.github.io/content/getting-started.md

 ### Non-module environments

 If, for any reason, you are constained to a non-module environment (e.g. no bundlers such as webpack) - don't fret.
 I suggest simply pulling the latest version of `flatpickr` from `jsdelivr`.
+Try on realtime HTML [playground](https://goonlinetools.com/realtime-html-editor/#8axeodabqbpw4dw3xnx8fe)

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/flatpickr/dist/flatpickr.min.css">